AidanJReid/Forex-Comix-gitpod/README.md

 ##### Parallax
-- Two parallexs run across the home page and subsequent user profile sections.
+- Two parallexes *(paralli?)* run across the home page and subsequent user profile sections.
 Images fit the criteria required by Materialize to render correctly.
 Image references listed in the Media section at the bottom.

 ##### Cards
-- Simple grid system allowed me to center align and effectively communicate to the user, the next steps based on their profile of Learner, School or Bookseller.
+- Simple grid system allowed me to center align and effectively communicate to the user, the next steps based on their profile of **Learner**, **School** or **Bookseller**.
 Their choice is of course dependent on their user profile and interest.

 ##### Modal
-- Displayed with the request for deletion of comic on the comic page.
+- Displayed with the request for *deletion* of comic on the comic page.

-#### Calendar
+##### Calendar
-- Displayed in the Learner section, built with HTML and styled with CSS.
+- Displayed in the **Learner** section, built with HTML and styled with CSS.

 ##### Toast
 - Materialize popup notification which I've used in the Learner section to reveal comic meetups.

-#### Footer
+##### Footer
-- Used Parallax theme footer and simply indicated purpose of site, share my Github and linking to Facebook.
+- Used Parallax theme footer and simply indicated purpose of site, share my *Github* and linking to *Facebook*.

 ### Features Left to Implement

 I have a strong desire to fully flesh out this micro-site to become a business.
 To that end, there will need to be many more features to reward and ensure the customer journey and exchange is seamless.

-**Pagination**
+**Pagination** -
 I've purposely kept the database small to display my prowess in manipulating the data for the users needs.
-As needs evolve, and more people (especially sellers and schools) become involved, then a much more comprehensive database and a way to effectively display these comics will be required.
+As needs evolve, and more people (especially *Booksellers* and *Schools*) become involved, then a much more comprehensive database and a way to effectively display these comics will be required.

-**Comic Page | Affiliate Links**
+**Comic Page | Affiliate Links** -
-Affiliate links which connect to either 3rd party vendors and/or booksellers who are registered and have a digital online store.
+Affiliate links which connect to either 3rd party vendors and/or *Booksellers* who are registered and have a digital online store.
 Currently, this is set on all comic pages to point to the Amazon site.
-It makes no sense to make 'affiliate' a form field for users, therefore this would be something that either the comic bookseller, and/or website administrator would input either on the 'Add Comic' or 'Edit Comic' component.
+It makes no sense to make 'affiliate' a form field for users, therefore this would be something that either the *Bookseller*, and/or website administrator would input either on the *'Add Comic'* or *'Edit Comic'* section.
-Access and rights to use that feature would be enabled via their login rights - the affiliate option only visible to the aforementioned parties.
+Access and rights to use that feature would be enabled via their login rights - the affiliate addition only visible to the aforementioned parties.

 **Registration/Log-in**
 Hugely important for future progress.
 The current ability for every visitor to add/delete comic could cause havoc to my database.